 iPhone Apps that create a blurred background image

 If your iPhone does not have dual cameras, there are apps that can help you create a depth-of-field look by editing your photo after the shot has been taken.

 Here is a tutorial to that will show you how to use the “lens blur” feature of Snapseed:

-There are other apps that create a depth of field look, but you have to be a pretty darn good photographer to outgrow Snapseed.
+There are other apps that create a depth-of-field look, but you have to be a pretty darn good photographer to outgrow Snapseed.
 So download Snapseed now and give it a try before you waste time testing out a bunch of camera apps.
 It’s free!
-Plus, the people at Google liked it so much they bought the company.
+Plus, the people at Google liked it so much that they bought the company.
 If Google likes it, it has to be good 🙂

 Smartphone Photography Concept #2: Lighting

 Anyone who’s taken a picture in a dark setting or has been frustrated with camera blur can attest that the results can often be very disappointing.
 In these instances, both your phone and your technique may need a little help.

 The key to photography is light.
 The key to taking great photos on your iPhone is the wise use and manipulation of light.
 Get this right and you will be on your way to taking killer photos.

 Think of light as fuel for your camera.
 Well-lit subjects are like high-octane racing fuel for your camera’s sensor, meaning the camera can quickly snap a picture for crisp, clean images.
 Low light is like burning gas tainted with water; the camera slows its shutter and bumps up ISO to allow the small amount of light available to make an impression on the sensor.